-The Editorial team will consider the pool of Special Issue submissions received by this deadline.
-Their selection will be based upon which proposal in their judgement has the most potential in terms of:
+The selection of special issues will be based upon which proposal in their judgement has the most potential in terms of:

 a) the quality of the individual papers submitted,

-b) the extent to which the proposed Special Issue as a whole makes an original, coherent and creative contribution to the field.
+b) the extent to which the proposed Special Issue as a whole makes an original, coherent and creatie contribution to the field,

-c) the extent to which the proposal stimulates wide-ranging debate and cutting edge discussion of a current dispute or issue in the discipline that appeals to a broad audience in political science in the UK and internationally
+c) the extent to which the proposal stimulates wide-ranging debate and cutting-edge discussion of a topical issue or political issue that appeals to a broad audience in the UK and internationally,

-d) the extent to which the proposal seeks to bridge the intellectual boundary of why political science matters through enhancing understanding and dialogue both within the political science profession, across disciplinary subfields and outside the scholarly community.
+d) the extent to which the proposal seeks to demonstrate the essential utility of political science through enhancing understanding and dialogue both within the political science profession, across disciplinary subfields and outside the shcolarly community

-Proposals should be a maximum of 3,000 words long in total and should include the following information:
+Propoals should be a maximum of 3000 words long in total and should include the following information:

 • Full contact details and a short biography of the Guest Editor(s).